LeoLi225/LDY/index.md

 ## Notes and Warning Messages

-:heavy_exclamation_mark:          Danger <br />  The exclmation mark symbol will be used to warn the user's of any errors that may occur.
+:heavy_exclamation_mark:Danger!
+The exclmation mark symbol will be used to warn the user's of any errors that may occur.<br />
-:no_entry_sign: Fail <br /> The no entry sign symbol will be used to indicate the user that they have may have failed to complete their intended task.
+:no_entry_sign: Fail!
+The no entry sign symbol will be used to indicate the user that they have may have failed to complete their intended task. <br />
-:bulb:   Important! <br /> This symbol will be used in this documentation to represent information that may be useful to the user.
+:bulb:   Important!
+This symbol will be used in this documentation to represent information that may be useful to the user.<br />
-:white_check_mark:   Success This symbol will be used to indicate the user has successfully completed the task.
+:white_check_mark: Success !This symbol will be used to indicate the user has successfully completed the task.<br />